filippo-fonseca/filippo-fonseca/README.md

 ### 👋 hi there!
 I'm Filippo.

 🌳 constantly growing.
-I'm an 18 year old Full-Stack / multi-disciplinary engineer (software, electrical) and startup founder and a Yale University student double-majoring in Electrical Engineering and Mechanical Engineering ('28).
+I'm an 18 year old Full-Stack / multi-disciplinary engineer (software, electrical), startup founder, and Yale University student double-majoring in Electrical Engineering and Mechanical Engineering ('28).
 I'm currently building in the ed-tech space.
 Stay tuned :).

 Scroll down for my contact info!
 Shoot me a DM or email at any time, I love to chat and meet new people!